Support your Desktop MFA users

 -

-Remove the symlink to the Auth Plugin in macOS Okta Verify: sudo rm -rf /Library/Security/SecurityAgentPlugins/OktaDAAuthPlugin.bundle
+Remove the symlink to the auth plugin for Okta Verify: sudo rm -rf /Library/Security/SecurityAgentPlugins/OktaDAAuthPlugin.bundle

 -